Credit cards don’t typically fall into the category of pop-culture, nor do they usually garner much attention aside from their basic functionality.

 Musicians ranging from Paris Hilton to Kanye West and Jay-Z have also included the famed credit card in their song lyrics, firmly establishing its luxury appeal.

 The largest purchase ever made with the Centurion credit card was said to be a private jet with a price tag around $30 million, but more common purchases include luxury automobiles, jewelry, and expensive furniture.

-There are believed to be about 10,000 Centurion credit cardholders worldwide, which begs the question, is an even more exclusive credit card necessary?
+There are believed to be about 10,000 Centurion credit cardholders worldwide, which begs the question, is an even more exclusive credit card needed?

 Many of the American Express Blue credit cards come with no no annual fee, so why go for status when you can save money and take advantage of all the great benefits of being an American Express cardmember?

-Tip: There is also an American Express Business Centurion Card available.
-Ask your boss to hook you up.
+Pro tip: There’s also an American Express Business Centurion Card available.
+Ask your lovely boss to hook you up.